MiguelOteo/Telemedicine-Patient-Desktop-App/README.md

 * Java, version 11 to use more updated libraries
 * JavaFX with FXML for the UI design
 * SQL for the database structure and queries
+* XML for the web.xml in the RestAPI and the pom.xml of both the app and the RestAPI maven projects

 ### About the Data Base:
 The database is managed by MySQL which is an open-source relational database management system (RDBMS).
 Which uses SQL, the abbreviation for Structured Query Language.